 Horizontal Alignment: Horizontal Alignment was the primary topic addressed at the October 2013 conference.
 This conference focused on alignment of general education outcomes across community colleges and universities.
 Thirty-two people from ten community colleges and four universities attended.
 The conference resulted in general agreement that alignment of student learning outcomes could be improved amongst the 24 public universities and community colleges.
 Although the AAOT has been in place for many years, it could work better for students.
-Mapping AAOT learning outcomes to the DQP is possible.
-However, there was uncertainty about the extent to which this mapping would result in increased alignment and improved assessment.
-Institutions had mixed results using the mapping tools.
-This alignment work was set aside.
+However, the budget challenges, the reduction of the Oregon University System (OUS) office, and the multiple changes in higher education leadership all make it difficult to focus on this work at this time.
+Mapping our outcomes to the DQP is possible.
+However, we want to use a framework that actually helps us increase alignment and helps us develop meaningful and useful assessment, and although the DQP could help do this, the group agreed other tools may be more useful.
+This alignment work was not continued.